apiotrowski255/website/content/about.md

 Touch toes?
 (Hopefully one day but not right now (22nd of Dec))

-- Reflexes
+## Reflexes
-BBJ?
-Karate, Muay Thai.
-Floro knife defense.
+- White belt one stripe in BJJ
+- I train Karate once a week
+- I have done Muay thai before but since leaving UNSW i have not trained regularly.
+- i have also 'touched upon' Floro knife defense and boxing.

-- Technical Ability (Which in today's world is the same as Intelligence?)
+## Technical Ability (Which in today's world is the same as Intelligence?)
 CCNA
+AWS cloud pracitioner
 RHSCA (Not today, but aiming for it.)

 ## Cool
 - Current Youtube following: 10K